 Thank you so much for your hard work!

-Writing a food truck business plan requires the collection of a lot of information about the target market including the gaps a new business can fill, the viability of a business in a particular market, and the challenges and competitions a business will need to face.
+Writing a food truck business plan requires the collection of a lot of information about the target market.
+This market analysis can help identify the gaps and opportunities that are still unexplored.
+Moreover, it can help investigate the viability of a business in a particular market, and the challenges and competitions a business could face.
 Henry included all of this information in his mobile food truck business plan.

 According to this business plan template for food truck, the customer groups served by Eat Out will include:

 According to Zippia, the market size of the food truck industry is about $1.16 billion as of 2021.
 The industry has been growing at a steady rate of 12.1% since 2016, making it one of the best businesses to invest in.
 People are always on the lookout for quick food options.
 In addition, nowadays, people are more towards eating healthy and nutritious as well.

 The potential customer groups of Eat Out will be as follows: